.

 Pathology Lab Software

-Guido continued by suggesting that the sky is the limit for lab informatics with a modern lab information system, with the lab and the LIS company working together to refine the design that best represents the data graphically.
+Guido continued by suggesting that the sky is the limit for lab informatics with a modern lab information system, with the lab and the medical LIS company working together to refine the design that best represents the data graphically.

-For instance, dashboard widgets can assist with client services by tracking client accounts and identifying any negative trends.
+For instance, dashboard widgets can assist with client services by tracking client accounts and identifying negative trends.

 “With this tool, the lab is alerted to any significant change in volume over a given amount of time with a client,” Guido said.
 “It’s better to know of a problem in real-time rather than finding out about an issue and an unhappy client a month later.
-With real-time data available to the client services team, they can proactively pick up the phone, figure out the issue, and resolve it.”
+With real-time data available to the Client Services team, they can proactively pick up the phone, figure out the issue, and resolve it.”

-• Quality Control: A widget can be created to track quality control metrics, thereby alerting lab managers to any potential issue with test accuracy long before it can negatively impact patient care.
+• Quality Control: A widget can be created to track quality control metrics, alerting lab managers to any potential issue with test accuracy long before it can negatively impact patient care.

 • Equipment Maintenance: A widget can be created to track the status of laboratory equipment and identify when maintenance may be needed.
 Properly maintained and serviced equipment reduces downtime and improves efficiency.